What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Choose the best Hanok Stay in Seoul

-The temple stay is not only an accommodation type but an entirely unique cultural experience.
-You get to learn about Korean Buddhism, spend time with the monks, taste delicious vegetarian meals, and find yourself at the temple.
+The temple stay is an accommodation type and a unique cultural experience.
+You learn about Korean Buddhism, spend time with the monks, taste delicious vegetarian meals, and find yourself at the temple.

-Bongeunsa Temple in Gangnam-gu, Jogyesa Temple in Jongno-gu, and Jingwansa Temple in Eunpyeong-gu all offer different kinds of Templestays.
+Bongeunsa Temple in Gangnam-gu, Jogyesa Temple in Jongno-gu, and Jingwansa Temple in Eunpyeong-gu all offer different Templestays.

 Where to stay in Seoul for first-timers – by area